Cosy Nook, Mullett Bay, Pahia, Southland - New Zealand

 The weather on average is cool and windy.
 Pahia is exposed to the weather coming from across the sea, but also sees its share of fine weather

-Cosy Nook is private farmland and has been since it was acquired in 1904
+Cosy Nook was private farmland when it was acquired in 1904

 Cosy Nook, a unique bay full of history in the small rural locality of Pahia